aerobatic/basic-auth-demo/README.md

-# README #
+# README

+**We now recommend the [password-protect](https://www.aerobatic.com/docs/plugins/password-protect/) plugin instead**

 This is a sample web app showing how to implement basic auth for your Aerobatic hosted web site.
-More information can be found in the [Aerobatic documentation](http://www.aerobatic.com/docs/).
+More information can be found in the [Aerobatic documentation](https://www.aerobatic.com/docs/plugins/basic-auth/).

-The web app can be viewed at [http://auth-demo.aerobatic.io/](http://auth-demo.aerobatic.io/)
+The web app can be viewed at [https://auth-demo.aerobatic.io/](https://auth-demo.aerobatic.io/)